wp-plugins/vebra-properties/readme.txt

 = Can you help customise the plugin =
 Of course, yes.
 We are a web development agency that specialises in WordPress integrations and customisation.
 Just [contact us](http://www.ultimateweb.co.uk/contactus/) with your requirements.

+= No maps are appearing =
+Some themes include google maps api in order to display maps and may be adding the javascript link as well as our own plugin link.
+Google maps will crash if more than one refernce to the javscript library exists causing no maps to display at all on the site.
+Either remove the api link from your theme, or make sure it is enqued with the name "google-maps".

 = My properties are not appearing =
 First of all check that the API details you entered are correct.
 If any of these are not correct then the schedule to grab properties will fail.
 There may also be a problem with the WordPress scheduler as this can fail particularly if you have other 3rd party plugins installed.
 We therefore recommend that you set up a system cron job to run the WordPress schedule manually as we found this to be much more reliable.